leandrodrey/nextjs-course/README.md

 </div>

 # General information about projects
-I will use one repository for all projects.
+I will use one repository for all projects divided by folders.

+- Project 1: /project1: NextJS with Typescript and Styled Components
+- Project 2: /pokemon-static

 # Create NextJS project using yarn
 ```bash